MscmpSystInstance (mscmp_syst_instance v0.1.0)

 Initializes an uninitialized Instance.

-When a new Instance is created in the database, the record is giving an Instance State with a functional type of instance_states_uninitialized meaning that the Instance record has been created in the database, but the Instance's own database and associated database roles have not yet been set up.
+When a new Instance is created in the database, the record is giving an Instance Lifecycle State with a functional type of instance_lifecycle_states_uninitialized meaning that the Instance record has been created in the database, but the Instance's own database and associated database roles have not yet been set up.

 Initializing an Instance creates its database and its database roles ("Datastore" and "Datastore Contexts").
-Once initialized, the Instance record is given an Instance State of functional type instance_states_initialized.
+Once initialized, the Instance record is given an Instance Lifecycle State of functional type instance_lifecycle_states_initialized.

 Initialized Instances may be started and have their Datastores migrated to the current version of the Instance's database.